 When using our website for informative purposes only, general information that your browser transfers to our server is initially stored automatically (not via registration).
 This includes by default: browser type/-version, operating system used, page called, the previously visited page (referrer URL), IP address, date and time of server request and HTTP status code.
-The processing is carried out in pursuit of our legitimate interests and is based on Art.
-6 section 1 letter GDPR.
+The processing is carried out in pursuit of our legitimate interests and is based on DP Act 843 section 20(1e) and Art.
+6 section 1 letter f GDPR.
 This processing serves the technical administration and security of the website.
-The data collected will be deleted after thirty days unless there is a justified suspicion of illegal use based on concrete indications and further examination and processing of the information is necessary for this reason.
+The data collected will be deleted when the visitor logs off the site unless the visitor leaves a message that requires attention and/or response from the site administrator or any department, or there is a justified suspicion of illegal use based on concrete indications and further examination and processing of the information is necessary for this reason.
 We are unable to identify you as a data subject based on the information collected.
 Art.
 15 to 22 GDPR therefore do not apply pursuant to Art.
 11 section 2 GDPR, unless you provide additional information to enable your identification in order to exercise the rights set out in these articles.

-Visiting our website may involve the transfer of certain personal data to third countries, i.e. countries where the DSGVO is not applicable law.
-Such a transfer shall be authorised if the European Commission has decided that an adequate level of data protection is ensured in such third country.
+Visiting our website may involve the transfer of certain personal data to third countries, i.e., countries where the GDPR is not applicable law.
+Such a transfer shall be authorized if the European Commission has decided that an adequate level of data protection is ensured in such third country.

 In the absence of such an adequacy decision by the European Commission, personal data will only be transferred to a third country if appropriate safeguards are in place in accordance with Art.
-46 DSGVO or if one of the conditions of Art.
-49 DSGVO is met.
+46 GDPR or if one of the conditions of Art.
+49 GDPR is met.

 If you send us a message via the contact email provided, we will process the transmitted data for the purpose of responding to your inquiry.

-If your request is directed towards the conclusion or performance of a contract with us, Art.
+If your request is directed towards the conclusion or performance of a contract with us, DP Act 843 section 20(1a) and Art.
 6 section 1 letter b GDPR is the legal basis for the data processing.
-Otherwise, we process the data on the basis of our legitimate interest in contacting inquiring persons.
-The legal basis for data processing is then Art.
+Otherwise, we process the data based on our legitimate interest in contacting inquiring persons.
+The legal basis for data processing is then DP Act 843 section 20(1b) and Art.
 6 section 1 letter f GDPR.

 On our website you have the possibility to support us and our projects with a donation.
 For this purpose, an input form is integrated into the website.
 For this integration of the form, the processing of your IP address is required.
 In the context of your donation, we only process the data that you yourself have entered in the form.
 The data processing is carried out to process your donation and, if necessary, to send you a donation receipt.